danieltucunduva/fitness-tracker/server/README.md

 # Sprint-express-server

-A minimal API made with NodeJS, ExpressJS and MongoDB.
-Back-end for the Angular Sprint app.
+A minimal API with NodeJS, ExpressJS and MongoDB for the Sprint-ng app.

-## Useful commands

-` npm install `
-` npm install -g nodemon`
-` npm start `